chipsTM/scuffle/crates/http/README.md

 - HTTP/3 webtransport support
 - Upgrading to websocket connections from HTTP/3 connections (this is usually done via HTTP/1.1 anyway)

-Unit tests are not yet fully implemented.
-Use at your own risk.

 ## License